dysfunction (ED) is usually a treatable condition. Along with traditional

 this supplement may be able to help men whose ED is related to having low

-and acne.
+acne.
 Long-term use of DHEA can also cause hormonal imbalances.

 vitamins are usually safe in small doses.

-This traditional Chinese treatment is
+This traditional Chinese treatment uses fine needles.
+A

 various pressure points.
-Practitioners believe that this
+Practitioners believe that this can correct imbalances

-is generally considered safe.
+in Chi (energy) and treat illness.
+Acupuncture is generally considered safe.

-There is a small amount of research
+There’s a small amount of research

 to show that acupuncture may be able to treat ED.
 However, the quality of the

 studies has been low, and little scientific evidence exists to support the use

 A number of over-the-counter herbal supplements claim to